-- 7.1 Some repairs are covered by regulations, which means that by law the council must carry out certain small, urgent repairs which are likely to affect your health, safety or security within specified timescales.
-(For more information about your rights, please refer to the Tenants' handbook or contact your Housing Officer). - 7.2 You must give clear notice that your home or common areas require repair.
+7.1 Some repairs are covered by regulations, which means that by law the council must carry out certain small, urgent repairs which are likely to affect your health, safety or security within specified timescales.

+7.2 You must give clear notice that your home or common areas require repair.